angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 should be able to find someone to answer any queries across most time zones so please feel free to come and say hello in the [Doomsday Discord][discord].

-## What order should I make purchases to build Doomsday?
+## In what order should I make purchases to build Doomsday?

 As with any Legacy deck the focus should always be on the reserved list staples. dual lands are the first port of call with Underground Seas being the key part.